By Eilís Walsh and Tomás Heneghan

 “My main aim would be to actually create the [UL app], if I could, with the map of UL because I think it’s something that is needed and just to work with my sabbatical officers and have a fantastic year and make a big improvement in UL as much as possible.”

-Mr O’Donnell, who will take over the role as Welfare Officer from Ciara Corcoran during the summer, said of yesterday’s election result: “It’s crazy, knowing that we were part of a record-breaking election – absolutely phenomenal.
+Mr O’Donnell, who will take over the role as Welfare Officer from Ciara Corcoran during the summer, said of the election result: “It’s crazy, knowing that we were part of a record-breaking election – absolutely phenomenal.
 It hasn’t really kicked in yet.”

 Speaking about his plans for the next academic year, he explained: “I think anyone who saw my campaign saw that mental health is a massive thing for me, so I’m going to be doing a lot of work with that.